meetchanchad/Webpage-1.0/README.md

-# Responsive Landing page
+# Responsive Webpage page
-Develop a visually appealing landing page with HTML, CSS, and JavaScript.
+Develop a visually appealing webpage with HTML, CSS, and JavaScript.
 Ensure a seamless user experience across devices by prioritizing responsive design.